inasafe/inasafe-doc/docs/source/training/socialisation/run-basic-inasafe.rst

 .. image:: /static/training/socialisation/033_peoplefloodresult.*
    :align: center

-**Evacuation:** There are 1,109,000 people that are in water that is deeper than 1 meter.
+**Evacuation:** There are 1,109,000 people that are located in water deeper than 1 meter.
 It is assumed that all of these people will need to evacuate their homes.
 The threshold of 1 meter can be changed (see Changing Threshold below).